-Thanks for taking the time to read about shares, dividends, the ASX, DRP, index funds, ETFs, LICs, MER and what the experts recommend, as well as the F.I.R.E. strategy.
+Thanks for taking the time to read about shares, dividends, the ASX, DRP, index funds, ETFs, LICs and MER.

 I know I immensely enjoyed learning about the share market and I hope you have too.

 If you haven’t yet, I recommend you calculate your net worth to gain an understanding of your current financial situation.

 Disclaimer: I am not a personal finance adviser.
 Do your own research and contact a professional as needed.
 And as the Barefoot Investor says ‘tread your own path’.